JockiHendry/aptanastudio-contentassist-patch/README.md

 5. Create a new web project by selecting *File*, *New*, *Web Project*.
 Enter project name and click *Finish*.
 6. Copy and paste `jquery-1.8.3.sdocml` to the new project.
 This file can be in anywhere as long as it is inside the current project.
 Without this file, jQuery content assist will not work properly.
 7. Copy and paste `jquery-x.x.x.js` to the new project.
-This is jQuery script files that can be downloaded from jQuery official sites or linked from a CDN.
+This is a jQuery script file that can be downloaded from jQuery official sites or linked from a CDN.
 8. Create a new file by right clicking the project and selecting *New*, *File*.
 Enter file name such as `myscript.js`.
     Click *Finish*.